AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 While the manual installation can walk you through around the various commands basics for each used packages in the project, chances are you might already know those commands and you don't want to bother yourself about taping every single command, so that's why we have provided the possibility to use <em><strong>`make`</em></strong> scripting, to make life easy for you.
 You find in the following the commands you will need to do this.

-Providing you have make installed in your system, for Linux based system it comes already installed in your system you don't need to install anything just skeep this part to {...}.
-For windows based systems there are multiple ways to get GNU make installed, like for example Cygwin, NMAKE, CMake..., however we recommand to go for [chocolatey](https://community.chocolatey.org/packages/make), we think it's the most straighforward way to install make for windows systems with less effort.
+In case you have make installed in your system, for Linux based system it comes already installed in your system you don't need to install anything just skeep this part to {...}.
+For windows based systems there are multiple ways to get GNU make installed, like for example Cygwin, Nmake, Cmake..., however we recommand to go for [chocolatey](https://community.chocolatey.org/packages/make), we think it's the most straighforward way to install make for windows systems with less effort.

 >$\newline$
 >$\newline$